Welcome to Class 6!

 In Y6, our children are given the opportunity to become prefects and, for the lucky chosen ones, Head Boy and Head Girl.
 To earn a prefect badge, the children must be good role models for the younger children in school and always give 100% effort to their learning.
 At the end of every week, if they have been good role models, both inside school and in the playground, and applied themselves to their learning (including completing any homework tasks set), they will receive a prefect star.
 Additional prefect stars will be awarded every time a Reading Champion badge is achieved.
 After they have achieved 8 prefect stars, the children can apply to become a prefect and receive their prefect badge.
 The children are also asked to take on additional responsibilities in school e.g. playground leaders, reading with KS1 children etc. (Due to Covid-19, these additional responsibilities will only commence as and when it is safe to do so.)

-Our P.E. days are Wednesdays and Fridays.
+Our P.E. days are Wednesdays and Thursdays.
 Please ensure that your child has both their indoor and outdoor P.E. kit in school on these days.

 If you have any questions or concerns about your child or their learning, please do not hesitate to contact me either via email or by phoning the school office.